Renmauzuo/monster-scaler/README.md

 #### npx gulp (default)

 Cleans, rebuilds, and watches.

-TODO:
-Add remaining monsters
-Add other stats/features like spellcasting, equipment, and legendary/lair abilities
-Mobile support
-Homebrew monsters
-Style statblock to match DND styles

 Credit:
 [This codepen](https://codepen.io/retractedhack/pen/gPLpWe) for some of the statblock CSS.
 [This spreadsheet](https://docs.google.com/spreadsheets/d/1FIjaz6S0JXrXaCVhHEDeq-nH7xHzlqAx6inuRbDjhjU/edit#gid=1346812326) as a data source for determining some of the average monster stats